Southern strategy: 1968 election

+Midterms and 1972 election

 Glen Moore argues that in 1970 Nixon and the Republican Party developed a "Southern Strategy" for the midterm elections.
 The strategy involved depicting Democratic candidates as permissive liberals.
 Republicans thereby managed to unseat Albert Gore, Sr. of Tennessee as well as Senator Joseph D. Tydings of Maryland.
 However, for the entire region the net result was a small loss of seats for the Republican Party in the South.

 Regional attention in 1970 focused on the Senate, when Nixon nominated Judge G. Harrold Carswell of Florida, a judge on the Fifth Circuit Court of Appeals to the Supreme Court.
 Carswell was a lawyer from north Florida with a mediocre record, but Nixon needed a Southerner and a "strict constructionist" to support his "Southern Strategy" of moving the region toward the GOP.
-Carswell was voted down by the liberal block in the Senate, causing a backlash that pushed many Southern Democrats into the Republican fold.
+Carswell was voted down by the liberal bloc in the Senate, causing a backlash that pushed many Southern Democrats into the Republican fold.
 The long-term result was a realization by both parties that nominations to the Supreme Court could have a major impact on political attitudes in the South.

 In a year-by-year analysis of how the transformation took place in the critical state of Virginia, James Sweeney shows that the slow collapse of the old statewide Byrd machine gave the Republicans the opportunity to build local organizations county by county and city by city.
 The Democratic Party factionalized, with each faction having the goal of taking over the entire statewide Byrd machine, but the Byrd leadership was basically conservative and more in line with the national Republican Party in economic and foreign policy issues.
 Republicans united behind A. Linwood Holton, Jr. in 1969 and swept the state.
 In the 1970 Senate elections, the Byrd machine made a comeback by electing Independent Harry Flood Byrd, Jr. over Republican Ray L. Garland and Democrat George Rawlings.
 The new Senator Byrd never joined the Republican Party and instead joined the Democratic caucus.
 Nevertheless, he had a mostly conservative voting record especially on the trademark Byrd issue of the national deficit.
 At the local level, the 1970s saw steady Republican growth with this emphasis on a middle-class suburban electorate that had little interest in the historic issues of rural agrarianism and racial segregation.